bytecodealliance/rfcs/accepted/wasmtime-one-dot-oh.md

   cadence.
 This means, though, that new features are artificially delayed in Wasmtime and cannot land when they are originally implemented.
 Furthermore there would be no way to land intermediate work which would continue to be developed in-tree.
-Overall it's expected that users who want API-stability from Wasmtime are sufficiently serviced with Wasmtime's LTS versions which guarantee API-stability but lack new features.
+Overall it's expected that users largely want to stay up-to-date anyway.
 At this time an alternative of API-stable releases still getting new non-API-breaking features is seen as too much of a hindrance to the development of Wasmtime itself.

-* Technically there's nothing really stopping feature-development being backported to LTS versions so long as the feature doesn't change any APIs.
+* Technically there's nothing really stopping feature-development being backported to prior versions so long as the feature doesn't change any APIs.
-  This proposal, however, only indicates that security issues and bugs are backported to LTS versions.
+  This proposal, however, only indicates that security issues and bugs are backported to the current versions.
 This is intended to be a relatively conservative starting position where we could still backport features as necessary if someone's willing to put in the work.
-The fear, though, is that the backport process becomes relatively complicated and LTS backports are likely less battle-tested than changes on `main` due to the nature of mismatch between the original state of `main` and the LTS itself.
-To help make what is already a somewhat complicated process a bit simpler, this proposal states that new features are not backported to LTS releases.
+The fear, though, is that the backport process becomes relatively complicated and are likely less battle-tested than changes on `main` due to the nature of mismatch between the original state of `main` and the backport target.
+To help make what is already a somewhat complicated process a bit simpler, this proposal states that new features are not backported beyond the current release.

 * LTS versions in theory could be dropped entirely.
 There aren't known users who are specifically asking for LTS versions and existing production users of